-In the four training modules, participants will learn about the essential elements of designing a collaborative, learner-led exchange process and how a facilitative teaching approach fosters a meaningful intercultural exchange online.
-After an introduction to the Virtual Exchange pedagogy in the VIS context, this training will instruct participants in the practical application of the model, including how to:
+What are the essential elements of designing collaborative, learner-led exchange process?
+And how fosters a facilitative teaching approach a meaningful intercultural exchange online?
+After an introduction to the Virtual Exchange pedagogy in the VIS context, we will cover practical applications of the model in this training.

 Through weekly self-study (1.5-2-hours) and four online group meetings (2-hours), participants will experience how combining synchronous and asynchronous learning components enhance learner engagement.
 Participants will also gain first-hand experience with the tools covered in the training through collaborative, action-oriented assignments and exercises focussing on the design and implementation of VIS projects.

 Week 1: Introduction to VIS and Virtual Exchange pedagogy